Tell me more ×

-I am writing some php which allows users of my site to submit a form and query posts by their post_meta.
-Everything works fine except for one thing, I used advanced custom fields to create the post_meta and ACF saves meta values as a serialized array.
-I need to keep the data in this format so ACF can pre-fill the custom fields in the admin pannel.
+I am writing some PHP which allows users of my site to submit a form and query posts by their post_meta.
+Everything works fine except for one thing, I used Advanced Custom Fields to create the post_meta and ACF saves meta values as a serialized array.
+I need to keep the data in this format so ACF can pre-fill the custom fields in the admin panel.
 I need a way to compare an array of values (the user selects via checkboxes in the form) to a serialized array in the database.
 The first part of my query looks like the following, with $amenities being the array of checkbox values:

 'post_type' => 'listing',